MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ## Security defaults

-Your Azure Stack HCI has more than 300 security settings enabled by default that provide a consistent security baseline, a baseline management system, and an associated drift control mechanism.
+Your Azure Stack HCI has security settings enabled by default that provide a consistent security baseline, a baseline management system, and a drift control mechanism.

 You can monitor the security baseline and secured-core settings during both deployment and runtime.
 You can also disable drift control during deployment when you configure security settings.

 With drift control applied, security settings are refreshed every 90 minutes.
 This refresh interval ensures remediation of any changes from the desired state.
-Continuous monitoring and autoremediation allow you to have a consistent and reliable security posture throughout the lifecycle of the device.
+Continuous monitoring and autoremediation enable a consistent and reliable security posture throughout the lifecycle of the device.

 Secure baseline on Azure Stack HCI:

 - Improves the security posture by disabling legacy protocols and ciphers.
-- Reduces OPEX with a built-in drift protection mechanism and enables consistent at-scale monitoring via the Azure Arc Hybrid Edge baseline.
+- Reduces OPEX with a built-in drift protection mechanism that enables consistent at-scale monitoring via the Azure Arc Hybrid Edge baseline.
-- Enables you to closely meet Center for Internet Security (CIS) benchmark and Defense Information System Agency (DISA) Security Technical Implementation Guide (STIG) requirements for the OS and recommended security baseline.
+- Enables you to meet Center for Internet Security (CIS) benchmark and Defense Information System Agency (DISA) Security Technical Implementation Guide (STIG) requirements for the OS and recommended security baseline.

 For more information, see [Manage security defaults on Azure Stack HCI](../manage/manage-secure-baseline.md).